Creating Custom Architectures

 pc_offsetis the offset that we'll add to the value of program counter the instruction "sees".E.g. if

-pc_offsetis-4, while executing an instruction at0x0, the "real" PC is0x4(because of the fetch performed at the start of the cycle), andregisters.pc(the "virtual" PC) will be0x0.
+pc_offsetis-4, and we're executing an instruction at0x0, the "real" PC is0x4(because of the fetch performed at the start of the cycle), but the value ofregisters.PC(the "virtual" PC) will be0x0.

 version: 2.0.0